-Club Carlson has been in the news recently with the removal of their lucrative “Bonus Award Night” feature, and then the category changes that mean over 200 hotels will soon cost MORE Club Carlson points.
+Club Carlson was a much better deal before the removal of their lucrative “Bonus Award Night” feature, and then the category changes that mean over 200 hotels now cost MORE Club Carlson points.

 Club Carlson (brands include Radisson, Park Inn, Country Inn and Suites among others) actually makes it super easy to book an award for someone else.
 When you go to put in the guest information, there is a radio button that lets you specify whether this reservation is for you or for someone else

 Just choose “Another Guest” and put in your guest’s information.

 (EDIT: A commenter pointed out that if you have the Club Carlson credit card or otherwise have status, you can just transfer the points to the other person (for free) and let them book the reservation themselves)

 Click here to book a hotel with Club Carlson

 Choice Hotels also allows you to book a hotel for someone else.
 Their terms and conditions state:

 A member may redeem a reward night for an immediate family member (spouse, partner, children, parents, in-laws, brothers and sisters).
 Immediate family members (spouse, partner, children, parents, in-laws, brothers and sisters) can use the free night even if the member is not occupying the room.